videosdk-live/videosdk-rtc-react-sdk-example/README.md

 <br/>

-## Different meeting types
+## Use case types

 - **Meeting** - In `Meeting` you can enable mic and webcam, record the meeting, raise hand, chat, share your screen.

 - **Interactive Live Streaming** - In `Interactive Live Streaming` you can join as a host or viewer.
-  - As a host you can start and stop live streaming,react in a live streaming, create and launch a poll and also use same features as meeting.
+  - As a host, you can start and stop live streaming, create and launch a poll and also use same features that are available in the meeting.
-  - As a viewer you can watch live streaming, react in live streaming, raise hand, chat, submit a poll.
+  - As a viewer, you can watch live streaming, give reaction, raise hand, chat and submit a poll.

 <br/>

 ## Project Structure

-We have 2 folders :
+There are 2 folders :

 1. [`meeting`](https://github.com/videosdk-live/videosdk-rtc-react-sdk-example/tree/featute/ILS/src/meeting) - `meeting` folder includes components/pages related to meeting.
 2. [`interactive-live-streaming`](https://github.com/videosdk-live/videosdk-rtc-react-sdk-example/tree/featute/ILS/src/interactive-live-streaming) - `interactive-live-streaming` folder includes all components/pages related to Interactive Live Streaming.